5 Kinds of Self-Improvement Goals and 25 Ideas to Get Started

 - Resolving to connect with at least one person every day.
 Start by sending a text to someone that you don’t talk to everyday, or send an email to reconnect with a good friend.
 Sometimes all it takes is a small effort to rekindle communication between you and the other individuals in your life.

 - Skipping social media.
 Social media is a great way to keep in touch with new and old friends, but it’s not the best way to stay connected if you’re concerned about maintaining your relationships.
 Don’t post on Facebook — text or message people individually.
+Also, don’t fall into the trap of skimming over your social media feed and comparing yourself to others.
+Doing that might make you forget that you’re trying to make your life better by building a list of self-improvement ideas.
+It will likely only make you feel “less than” your peers.

 - Removing toxic people from your life.
 Toxic people take and take and take without giving anything back.
 Kick those people out of your life without a second thought, because all they’re doing is draining your vitality.